My cat is a full grown adult:

 Mature Health or ZERO Mature Health would be the best choice, however, we seldom see urinary tract issues with any of our foods.
 Please do not hesitate to call us if you are unsure which food is best for your cat or household.

 My cat has diabetes.

-Our ZERO and ZERO Mature health are your only choices for a diabetic cat.
+Our ZERO, ZERO Mature Health and LID ZERO Mature Health are your only choices for a diabetic cat.
 Do not feed any of our other foods to a diabetic cat.
 Many protocols recommend any food less than 10% total carbs as acceptable.
 We have found this to be inaccurate.
 To achieve nutritional-based remission, no digestible carbs/starches should be fed to a diabetic cat.